awsdocs/aws-transfer-user-guide/doc_source/security.md

 Security is a shared responsibility between AWS and you\.
 The [shared responsibility model](http://aws.amazon.com/compliance/shared-responsibility-model/) describes this as security *of* the cloud and security *in* the cloud:

-Third\-party auditors assess the security and compliance of AWS services as part of multiple AWS compliance programs, such as SOC, PCI, FedRAMP, and HIPAA\.

 To learn whether an AWS service is within the scope of specific compliance programs, see [AWS services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/) and choose the compliance program that you are interested in\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.

 You can download third\-party audit reports using AWS Artifact\.
 For more information, see [Downloading Reports in AWS Artifact](https://docs.aws.amazon.com/artifact/latest/ug/downloading-documents.html)\.